Secondary Term for the Mean Value of Maass Special $L$-values

-In this paper, we discover a secondary term in the asymptotic formula for the mean value of Hecke--Maass special $L$-values $ L (1/2+it_f, f) $ with the average over $f (z)$ in an orthonormal basis of (even or odd) Hecke--Maass cusp forms of Laplace eigenvalue $1/4 + t_f^2$ ($t_f > 0$).
+In this paper, we discover a secondary term in the asymptotic formula for the mean value of Hecke--Maass special $L$-values $ L (1/2+it_f, f) $ with the average over $f (z)$ in an orthonormal basis of Hecke--Maass cusp forms of Laplace eigenvalue $1/4 + t_f^2$ ($t_f > 0$).
 To be explicit, we prove

 for any $\upvarepsilon > 0$, where $\omega_f$ are the harmonic weights.
 This provides a new instance of (large) secondary terms in the moments of $L$-functions---it was known previously only for the smoothed cubic moment of quadratic Dirichlet $L$-functions.
 The proof relies on an explicit formula for the smoothed mean value of $L (1/2+it_f, f)$.